Diana’s car auctioned as 25th anniversary of her death nears

 LONDON (AP) — A car driven by Princess Diana in the 1980s sold for 650,000 pounds ($764,000) at auction Saturday, just days before the 25th anniversary of her death.

-Silverstone Auctions said there was “fierce bidding” for the black Ford Eascort RS Turob before the sale closed.
+Silverstone Auctions said there was “fierce bidding” for the black Ford Escort RS Turbo before the sale closed.
 The U.K. buyer, whose name was not disclosed, paid a 12.5% buyer’s premium on top of the selling price, according to the classic car auction house.

 Britain and Diana’s admirers worldwide are preparing to mark a quarter century since her death.
 She died in a high-speed car crash in Paris on Aug.
 31, 1997.